-A task score of 0 in the safety task may result in the student's removal from the clinical site and/or a mandatory remedial counseling session with the DCE and/or Program director.
+A task score of 0 in the safety task may result in the student's removal from the clinical site and/or a mandatory remedial counseling session with the DCE and/or Program Director.

 Failure of the clinical component of the course will occur if a student incurs "0's" on three different days throughout the clinical experience.
-The student must also meet the requirements for the number of successful care plan as determined by the Director of Clinical

-Education.
-Care plans that are not submitted on time per the he clinical instruct tor's req uiremer nts will 1 eceive a grade o f 0 as pei the rub ric.
+The student must also meet the requirements for the number of successful care plan as determined by the Director of Clinical Education.
+Care plans that are not submitted on time per the clinical instructor's requirements will receive a grade of 0 as per the rubric.

-Student Signature Stu udent Name (print ed)
+Student Signature Student Name (printed) Date

-Date

 WALLACE COLLEGE RPT FIRST YEAR CLINICAL EVALUATION TOOL

 Student Name: Clinical site:

-Unit/Floor:Semester/Year

-Competency

-Professionalism: Demonstrates professionalism: Maintains appropriate professional interactions at all times to include, punctuality, confidentiality and personal integrity.
-If a score of 0 applies student will be sent home with no makeup r according to the policy of the Respiratory
+Unit/Floor:Semester/Year Competency I. Professionalism: Demonstrates professionalism: 1.
+Maintains appropriate professional interactions at all times to include, dress code, punctuality, confidentiality and personal integrity.
+2. If a score of 0 applies student will be sent home with no makeup rotation according to the policy of the Respiratory II.
+Safety: 1.
+Safely and consistently performs all aspects of patient care while keeping the clinical instructor informed of patient status.
+III.
+Clinical paperwork to include clinical log sheet: 1.
+Complete and submitted on time per clinical instructor requirements.
+Documentation: 2.
+Begins to document patient care correctly, and in a timely manner.

-I. Safety:

-Safely and consistently performs all aspects of patient care while keep clinical instructor informed of patient status. oing the

-II.
-Clinical paperwork to include clinical log sheet:

-1. Complete and submitted on time per clinical instructor requirements.

-Documentation:

-2. Begins to document patient care correctly, and in a timely manner.
 Student begins to use computer charting, and use patient data base.
 IV.
+Assessment: 1.
+Begins to collect and apply appropriate subjective/objective patient data to physical patient assessment and all body systems. ł

+2. Begins to identify potential/actual patient diagnoses for selected patients.

+V. Critical Thinking

-As ssessment: 1.
-Begins to collect and apply appropriate subjective/objective patient data to physical patient assessment and all body systems. n 1 2.
-Begins to identify potential/actual patient diagnoses for selected patients.
-V. Cr ritical Thinking 1 Begins to demonstrate the ability to transfer learning from one situation to 2 another.
-Begins to incorporate suggestions into the learning experience. begins to incorporate suggestions into the learning experience.
+Begins to demonstrate the ability to transfer learning from one situation to another.
+Begins to incorporate suggestions into the learning experience.

 TOTAL

+Date:

+Students Initials

-Students Initials Instructors Initials
+Instructors Initials •

+Student initials indicate that student has read the evaluation and has had the opportunity to discuss it with the instructor